-There’s a galley kitchen area with basic appliances (no large oven) and a sitting area that opens up to the porch via big French doors.
+There’s a galley kitchen area with essential appliances (no large oven) and a sitting area that opens up to the porch via big French doors.
 The large deck has a spot for a hammock and a gas grill.
 Inside, there’s a bathroom with standard plumbing for a toilet and a full-sized shower stall.
 Enjoy incredible views and a private spot in the trees.

 Don’t miss other amazing tiny homes like this – join our FREE Tiny House Newsletter for more!